Candyair/BDTask/readme.txt

-Huwei is a second dog.
+Huwei is a big and second dog.
+Huwei is my boyfriend.